astridx/the-road-to-react-german/manuscript/react-modern/custom-hooks.md

 };
 ~~~~~~~

 We handle an abstracted "value" within the custom hook.
-Using it in the App component, we can name the returned current state and state updater function anything domain-related (e.g. `searchTerm` and `setSearchTerm`) with array destructuring.
+Using it in the App component, we can name the returned current state and Statusaktualisierungsfunktion anything domain-related (e.g. `searchTerm` and `setSearchTerm`) with array destructuring.

 There is still one problem with this custom hook.
 Using the custom hook more than once in a React application leads to an overwrite of the "value"-allocated item in the local storage.
 To fix this, pass in a key: